NeuroJSON/jnifti/JNifTi_specification.md

 the storage of large sized imaging data by using 64-bit integers to storage the image dimension data, which was previously storaged in 16-bit integers.

-The NIFTI header specifies the data array dimension, types, orientations, and essential image acquisition settings such as slice thicknesses, maximum and minimum intensity values etc. The NIFTI header is followed by the primary data storage section, which contains the array numerical
+The NIFTI-1/2 header specifies the data array dimensions, types, orientations, and essential image acquisition settings such as slice thicknesses, maximum and minimum intensity values etc. The NIFTI header is followed by the primary data storage section, which contains the array numerical